kaziragib18/Multipage-Store-website/README.md

  - This is a fully responsive multipage farniture store website.
  - The website has responsive navbar with toggle Sidebar menu bar effect, navbar with slide in login / register form.
  - The website is developed using Html, Css, Sass and Vanilla Javascript.
+ - Implemented silde in transition effect in home page.
- - It has home page, product page, blog page & a contect page with map intrigation.
+ - It has home page, product page, blog page & a contact page with map intrigation.
  - Website is hosted in vercel.